 We also offer a self contained, three bedroom (King, Queen & 2 singles) house called ‘The Bush Shack’.
 It really is a funky little shack where you can get together, with a newly renovated bathroom, kitchen and private front and rear gardens.

 A casually decorated 3 bedroom (King, Queen & 2 singles) self contained shack.
-An understated hideaway with a double shower, a newly renovated kitchen and private front and rear gardens.View gallery
+An understated hideaway with private gardens and a newly renovated bathroom.View gallery

 Pack your sarong to lounge on your own bali day-bed and fall asleep to the sounds of the waterfall from your private garden.
 Take a massage or sip a cocktail pool-side whilst soaking up the sun on your mini bali getaway.View gallery